 In the past 21 years, the Abe Lincoln Project has hosted symposiums on Lincoln’s connections to the county, presented the original musical “Mr. Lincoln Comes to Pittsfield,” written by Ken Bradbury, conducted Civil War Living History Fairs in the county schools, and, since 2001, hosted the Lincoln Days Civil War Reenactment.
 Lincoln Days was chosen as one of three signature events supported by the Abraham Lincoln National Heritage Area.
 Members have represented Pike County at communities and events across the heritage area.
 Our board works with the Looking for Lincoln/Abraham Lincoln National Heritage Area on community preservation activities and work on community revitalization and enhancement.

-We have wonderful and hard-working board members in Kathy Zimmerman, Alice Cripe, Joyce Dyer, Bob Norris, Curt Simonson, Joe Winner.
+We have wonderful and hard-working board members in Kathy Zimmerman, Alice Cripe, Bob Norris, Joe Winner, Angie Hittner, Krystal Musgrove.
 As the Abe Lincoln Project celebrates our 21st anniversary, we look forward to continuing our efforts to promote Pike County’s connection to America’s greatest president and to commemorate the role of Pike County in the American Civil War.

 For more information contact: